 An extensive sandy beach in a rural environment.
 The beach is backed by an extensive and majestic sand dune system with a well defined primary dune ridge.
 The coastal area here is a designated NHA exhibiting a highly diverse range of both coastal and terrestrial habitats.

-The beach at Narin can be found by travelling north on the R261 from Ardara and heading towards the village of Narin.
+The beach at Narin can be found by traveling north on the R261 from Ardara and heading towards the village of Narin.

 Lifeguards are on duty in July and August everyday between 12.00 noon and 6.30pm.